1337 Assistant Director, Human Resources - Talent Acquisition

 Education: A Bachelor's degree in Human Resource Management, Business Administration, Management, or a related field is required.

-Skills: A demonstrated commitment to equity, diversity, and inclusion and the ability to identify and source diverse candidate pools is required.
-A demonstrated ability to work and communicate effectively with all constituencies of a diverse university community is required.
+Skills: A demonstrated ability to work and communicate effectively with all constituencies of a university community is required.
 Outstanding leadership and management skills are required.
 An understanding of automated management information systems is required.
 A sound knowledge of relevant federal, state, and local government regulations and equal opportunity policies is required.
 An aptitude for balancing multiple priorities with strong organization, time management, and prioritization skills are required.
 The ability to self-direct, self-pace, multi-task and function well under the pressure of deadlines and conflicting priorities is required.
 Must be a self-starter, comfortable working in a busy and deadline-oriented office.
 Computer literacy and technical aptitude are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Certification: CP or SCP certification through the Society for Human Resource Management (SHRM) or Professional in Human Resources (PHR) or Senior Professional in Human Resources (SPHR) or related certification is preferred.